dmethi/ff2021/season-recap-week-4.md

 0 | 2 | 3 | 4 | 3

 Wow only 3 teams would've had a winning record with his schedule, and yet Aman has emerged 2-2.
 Yet another positive sign for Aman's team.

+> __Up and down start to the season has you at 2-2 on the year, how would you assess your season so far?__
+>
+> Inconsistent - have a solid group of core players but when they don’t show up it’s a sorry showing.
+>
+> __You’re currently only above league average at the QB position, and pretty middle of the pack everywhere else - how do you like your roster moving forward?
+Are you going to stick with your guys or try changing things up?__
+>
+> Need more depth - I’ll be on the lookout for players to add/acquire.
+>
+> __What’s the gameplan to capitalizing on a .500 start and securing a playoff spot?__
+>
+> Pray that Bucs and Vikings are amazing on offense every week - heartbeat of my team.

 ### 8. Shivang